10 Car Flipping Rules To Follow

 Fourth… This is NOT gambling.
 This IS investing through educated bets.
 Using the pricing strategies in the Master Course, you will know exactly what the wholesale price should be (your buy price) and the retail price.
 The difference is your profit.
 You see… we mitigate risk through education.
 So make sure you get trained.
-You can watch 1000 questionable YouTube videos and maybe… just maybe, but probably not… learn what you need.
+You could waste you time watching 1000 questionable YouTube videos and maybe… just maybe, but probably not… learn what you need.
 Or, you can shortcut the entire training process by finding a mentor or consider joining the Auto Dealer Academy.
 I am here to help.

 Prove you CAN do this business.
 Prove you LOVE it.
 Prove to yourself (and others) you can make this happen!
 This process will build your experience, education, and bankroll.

 THEN… get your used car dealer’s license.
 And… when you get to that point, do not waste your life, time, nor energy trying to figure out how to AVOID getting dealers license.